 Engage in sexual perversions.
 Wiccans do have a very sex positive attitude and are fine with LGBTQ+ individuals, for example.

+Believe in dogma.
 If there are three Wiccans in a room, you will get six answers to a question.
 The above is my best attempt to sum up the general beliefs of Wiccans.
 I don’t pretend it is unbiased.

-Stay away from social media, including (especially) TikTok, as a source of information, unless whoever you’re following has been shown elsewhere to be a reliable source of information.
+Be vary cautious learning from social media, including (especially) TikTok, as a source of information, unless whoever you’re following has been shown elsewhere to be a reliable source of information.
 You cannot cover the nuances of Wicca in the time of a TikTok video.

 Avoid the term “baby witches” and those who claim to be teachers but use it, someone who tells you that you have to be in a coven to be a Wiccan, or anyone who tells you that Wicca is a religion that existed in an unbroken line from Neolithic times.

-Anyone who tries to push their authority around.
+Don’t hesitate to distance yourself from anyone who tries to push their authority around.
 High priestesses and priests are respected for their experience and knowledge but are not considered infallible by any means.

-Anyone who tries to get you to do things sexually or otherwise that you don’t feel comfortable with (rare, but it happens).
+And run from anyone who tries to get you to do things sexually or otherwise that you don’t feel comfortable with (rare, but it happens).
 Trust your instincts.